 How much does an LLC cost in Tennessee?

-It cost $50.00 per member to start an LLC in Tennessee.
+It costs $50.00 per member to start an LLC in Tennessee.

 How much is a small business license in Tennessee?

-It cost $15.00 for a small business license in Tennessee, according to our research.
+According to our research, it costs $15.00 for a small business license in Tennessee.

 Do you need a business license to sell online in Tennessee?

 Yes, you need a business license to sell products and services online in Tennessee.